brandon-cabaleiro/brandon-cabaleiro.github.io/README.md

 If you have questions, please email me at brandoncabaleiro@gmail.com.

-Stay stay and be kind to one another.
+Stay safe and be kind to one another.